Stobaeus: Florilegium

 The third and fourth books are an anthology devoted to subjects of a moral, political, and economic kind, and maxims of practical wisdom.
 The third book originally consisted of forty-two chapters, and the fourth of fifty-eight.
 These two books, like the larger part of the second, treat of ethics; the third, of virtues and vices, in pairs; the fourth, of more general ethical and political subjects, frequently citing extracts to illustrate the pros and cons of a question in two successive chapters.

-Editions and Translations
+Editions

 The first edition of books 1 and 2 was that by G. Canter (Antwerp, 1575).
 There were subsequent editions made by A. H. L. Heeren (Göttingen, 1792–1801, in 4 vols.
 8vo.), and Thomas Gaisford (Oxford, 1850).
 The first edition of books 3 and 4 was that edited by Trincavelli (Venice, 4to.
 1536).
 Three editions were published by Conrad Gessner (Zurich, 1543; Basle, 1549; Zurich; 1559), and another by Gaisford (Oxford, 1822, 4 vols.
 8vo.).
 The first edition of the whole of Stobaeus together was one published at Geneva in 1609.
 The next major edition of the whole corpus was that by Augustus Meineke (Leipzig, 1855–1864).
 The modern edition is that by Curt Wachsmuth and Otto Hense (Berlin, 1884–1912, 5 volumes).
 Wachsmuth and Hense's edition attempts, as far as possible, to restore the text of the Anthology as it was written by Stobaeus.